faraazmahomed/Toolkit-MHPSS/readme.md

 # What is this repository?

     This repository contains files that constitute the Beta Pilot, Nepal, Pode Falar and U-Matter projects, which is separated into two folders.
 The 'Workspace' folder includes specifications, configurations, and the base that forms the flows of the project's components.
-The 'AI' folder provides information about the Artificial Intelligence utilized, along with its datasets for Sentiment Analysis and Bad Language Identification.
+The 'AI' folder provides information about the Artificial Intelligence utilized, along with its datasets for each of them.

 ## All files are in JSON.
 What is JSON?
     JSON stands for JavaScript Object Notation and it's a lightweight format for storing and transporting data.
 JSON is "self-describing" and easy to understand.